-I have to pass one final cooking practical to graduate, and hollandaise sauce is on the menu.
-So I thought I’d share the finer points of making it for those special occasions that warrant crafting it at home.
-Because I never order it at a restaurant for one reason, and one reason only.
+At the Culinary Institute, students (like yours truly a few years back) have to pass one final cooking practical to graduate.
+And of course a temperamental sauce like hollandaise is on the menu.
+So I thought I’d share the finer points of how to make hollandaise sauce, for those special occasions that warrant crafting it at home.
+Because I rarely order it at a restaurant for one reason, and one reason only.

 - Too thick to incorporate more butter (sauce doesn’t flow off the whisk)